mina0magdy/mina0magdy/README.md

 - :telescope: I’m working as a Software Engineer intern and contributing to backend for building web applications.

-- :seedling: currently learning MERN stack for web development.
+- :seedling: currently learning spring boot for backend development.

 - :zap: In my free time, I solve problems on leetcode and read tech articles.